UVA-Course-Explorer/.github/profile/README.md

 To generate results for a query, we return the courses whose vectors had the 10 highest cosine similarities with the query vector.

 The `text-embedding-ada-002` model is the encoder portion of a transformer that was trained to output similar vectors for pieces of text that appear close to each other on the internet (an approach referred to as contrastive learning).
-For more detals about the model, please refer to the following [paper](https://cdn.openai.com/papers/Text_and_Code_Embeddings_by_Contrastive_Pre_Training.pdf).
+For more details about the model, please refer to the following [paper](https://cdn.openai.com/papers/Text_and_Code_Embeddings_by_Contrastive_Pre_Training.pdf).